Section 01

 Sendoso Gifting

-Triggered at two moments: initial outreach (low-cost, high-personalization opener) and post-meeting (premium gift after first discovery).
+Triggered at two moments: initial outreach (low-cost, high-personalization opener) and post-meeting (premium relationship builder).

 Phase 2

-Custom sequences per account, briefed by marketing, referencing the microsite and content each contact engaged with.
-SDRs joined weekly account reviews.
+Custom sequences per account, briefed by marketing, referencing the microsite and the specific content each contact engaged with.

 Phase 2